 License & Copyright

-JKEM allow the author(s) to hold the copyright without restrictions and allow the author(s) to retain publishing rights without restrictions.
-JKEM CC-BY or an equivalent license as the optimal license for the publication, distribution, use, and reuse of scholarly work.
+JRPMS allow the author(s) to hold the copyright without restrictions and allow the author(s) to retain publishing rights without restrictions.
+JRPMS CC-BY or an equivalent license as the optimal license for the publication, distribution, use, and reuse of scholarly work.

 You are free to: